CatherineChen-CyberSecurity/wazuh-suricata-elk-docker/README.md

 # only first time need to execute this command to make all containers connect with each other
 docker network create monitoring-net

+# !To ensure Suricata detects traffic properly, you must replace the interface name in suricata.yaml with your actual Docker bridge interface.
+ip a # Get the actual Docker bridge interface and host vm interface
+# Locate the interface section in ./suricata/suricata.yaml and docker-compose.yml by using the filter "# <-- Replace with your actual bridge interface and your host vm interface" to search
+# Example
+# ./suricata/suricata.yaml
+af-packet:
+  - interface: {}

+pcap:
+  - interface: {}

+# docker-compose.yml
+suricata:
+    image:
+    container_name:
+    privileged:
+    network_mode:
+    volumes:
+    command: ["suricata", "-i", "{}"}, "-c", "/etc/suricata/suricata.yaml", "--init-errors-fatal"] # <-- Replace with your actual bridge interface and your host vm interface

 cd wazuh-suricata-elk-docker
 docker compose up -d